-If you are participating in the study following a stroke or TIA, this would involve being followed up by telephone, at home or in clinic by a researcher up to 3 times in the first year then at five years and ten years and thereafter if any further vascular events occur.
-We will also take a further blood sample if we see you at one year and five years.
+If you are participating in the study following a stroke or TIA, this would involve being followed up by telephone, at home or in clinic by a researcher up to 3 times in the first year then at five years, ten years and twenty years or if any further vascular events occur.

 In addition, if you are admitted to hospital for any other medical problem, one of our researchers may visit you whilst you are an inpatient to ask you some questions on your memory.
 All the information collected will be completely confidential.